 There are few things more frustrating than trying to lose weight and not having any success.
-This post shares 8 health reasons you might be having trouble or simply can’t lose weight.
+This post shares 8 health reasons for not losing weight.

 Does it seem like you’ve tried everything to shed those stubborn pounds that just won’t budge?
 For some people, weight loss can present quite a challenge.
 You have to keep in mind that you did not gain those extra pounds you’re trying to lose all in one day.
 So the chances of them coming off quickly are not likely.

 But, if it’s been a while and the scale still isn’t moving, consider these eight health reasons you can’t lose weight.

 1. You’re Not Getting Enough Quality Sleep

 Lack of good quality sleep can sabotage your weight loss efforts.
 Not getting enough sleep is actually quite common in the U.S. In fact, nearly 40% of American adults are not getting the recommended amount of sleep.
 The average sleep time for American adults is 6.8 hours, down a full hour from 1942.
 Yikes!

 So how exactly does lack of good quality sleep affect your weight loss efforts?
 If you’re not getting enough minutes of good quality sleep, your metabolism will not function properly.
 This has everything to do with our hunger hormones leptin and ghrelin.
 When you are getting less good quality sleep your body is more likely to produce more ghrelin, the hunger hormone that tells you it’s time to eat.

 In contrast, when you don’t sleep well, your body produces less leptin, the hormone that tells you you’re full.
 More ghrelin and less leptin is a recipe for weight gain.
 If weight loss is your goal, getting enough good quality sleep should be your first priority (be sure to read my Healthy Sleep Hacks article).